 Good supply chain management means knowing current and projecting future needs.
 A company must be aware of both its strengths and its weaknesses.
 With this knowledge, it is possible for organizations that are engaged in Central American trade to boost their innovative capacity through the formation of alliances, investment in technology, and the movement towards the digital transformation of the business.

 Transparency in supply chain management in Central America is needed to keep customers informed about the status of their products and components, their key attributes and points of origin, as well as their environmental and social impact.
 This information should also be available to the supply chain management company’s workers as well.

 It is necessary to maintain an open dialogue with customers that have contracted for supply chain services in Central America.
-The effort that is made to do this will strengthen the link that exists between consumer and service provider, as well will justify the trust that the customer has decided to place in its supply chain management partner.
+The effort that is made to do this will strengthen the links that exist between consumer and service providers, as well will justify the trust that the customer has decided to place in its supply chain management partner.